 Repilov wins World Cup luge race in Lake Placid

-Repilov wins World Cup luge race in Lake PlacidWolfgang Kindl, of Austria, takes a training run for the luge World Cup on Friday, Dec.
-14, 2018, in Lake Placid, N.Y.
-Competition begins on Saturday.
-(AP Photo/Hans Pennink)

-LAKE PLACID, N.Y.
-(AP) -- The German doubles team of Toni Eggert and Sascha Benecken walked off the track at Mount Van Hoevenberg as World Cup race winners, again.
+LAKE PLACID, N.Y. — The German doubles team of Toni Eggert and Sascha Benecken walked off the track at Mount Van Hoevenberg as World Cup race winners, again.

 Russia's Roman Repilov won the men's race, again.